Frequently Asked Questions

 MAF met with the charter schools to determine their interest and commitment to be involved in the program and gather information to conduct a needs assessment, prior to submitting a grant proposal.
 MAF has also strived to work with principals and teachers to get feedback on the program to fine tune the curriculum and delivery to be most effective for the students.

 MAF’s alternative approach moves the classroom outdoors where students can learn by doing hands-on lessons involving the use of all five senses.
 Through this kinetic approach, students and teachers learn how to operate various science and math related equipment and software, are taught statistical mathematics and data analysis, and at the same time learn about their culture and caring for their “backyard.”

 How do you determine whether the program goals are being met?

 Evaluations are conducted by an external evaluator to analyze results and provide recommendations.
 By incorporating these recommendations as well as feedback from the schools, our programs are able to make adjustments as necessary within the project and this also ensures that students are comfortable and successful in learning the curricula.
-This continuous monitoring and reporting of project status (beginning monthly, then quarterly and summarized annually for the Makawalu program), serves to alert administrators of problems before or as they develop to enable immediate remedial actions to ensure project integrity and success.
+This continuous monitoring and reporting of project status, serves to alert administrators of problems before or as they develop to enable immediate remedial actions to ensure project integrity and success.

 What is the impact of MAF’s programs?